LINK: full circle

 - remember, you’re a mandated reporter.
 If you suspect abuse or neglect relating to children, elders, or dependent adults, make sure the proper authorities are notified.

-- don’t take shortcuts and form good habits.
-There are too many M&Ms and sentinel events where death or serious injuries could have been prevented.
+- don’t take shortcuts and make sure you form good habits.
+There are too many M&M and sentinel events where death or serious injuries could have been prevented.

 - be flexible because anything and I mean anything can happen.